127 related texts · 9 related myths · Page 2 of 3

 Jacob, as he lay dying, was very particular about where he wanted to be buried.
 Not just anywhere in the Holy Land, but specifically in the cave of Machpelah in Hebron, alongside A...

-It’s a question that’s sparked debate and wonder for centuries.
 The Torah tells us he died on Mount Nebo, overlooking the Promised Land he would never enter.
-But is that the whole ...
+But is that the whole story?
+The Book of Deuteronomy (34:6) states rather cryptically ...

 Josephus, the first-century Romano-Jewish historian, gives us a fascinating glimpse into just that when describing Jewish law in his work, Against Apion.
 He points out something cr...

-The Tikkun (spiritual repair)ei Zohar teaches that during Simchat Torah, a crown, a spiritual diadem, rests upon the head of every righteous person in the heavens.
+The Tikkunei (spiritual repair) Zohar teaches that during Simchat Torah, a crown, a spiritual diadem, rests upon the head of every righteous person in the heavens.
 A crown, a symbo...

 It’s called Simḥat Torah, "Rejoicing of the Torah," and it's all about celebrating the completion of the annual cycle of Torah readings.
-Think of it as the ultimate book club party...
+And according to the Tikkunei (spiritual re...

 The Mekhilta continues cataloguing everything God showed Moses from Mount Pisgah.
 The question this time: how do we know that God showed him even the graves of the forefathers?
 The...